On March 1, 2006, Nellie whelped 2 girls and 1 boy out of Pfalcon.

 Pictured Right to Left from Nellie: Three of her daughters, CH Copper Creek’s Life Goes On JH (out of Denver), CH.Copper Creek’s Penny Lane JH (out of Shooter) and CH Copper Creek Firepoint Darby JH (out of Pfalcon), and two of her grandchildren out of Darby, CH Firepoint Fiddler on the Woof and CH Firepoint’s Oak-Ridge Annie.

 This litter was comprised of only three puppies, one of whom had a deformed foot at birth - her name is Gigi and she has found the most fanastic home with older brother Tosci.
-Nellie had Lyme Disease flare ups while pregnant, and she was missing having more puppies!
-As fate would have it, an orphaned litter of Demi's Eight Cardigan Welsh Corgi puppies needed a mom- their story is below.
+Right before the last breeding, Nellie suddenly spiked a fever, and we learned that Nellie had Lyme Disease, and she had to be treated while pregnant.
+Used to a bigger litter, Nellie was missing having more puppies!
+As fate would have it, an orphaned litter of Demi's Eight Cardigan Welsh Corgi puppies needed a fill-in mom - their story is below.

 When Herding Met Sporting

 It had been a long day.
 With eight seven and one-half week old Vizsla puppies out of Kestrel and Boo in the house, my day had been focused on puppies and families coming in to visit their future puppies.
 I was finally settling down for the evening, and I turned on my computer to check my e-mails.
 All of a sudden an IM flashed across my screen from a breeder friend, Ann in Delaware, asking if I knew of anyone with a lactating bitch that could wet-nurse a litter of puppies.